cogstat/cogstat_user_documentation/Installation.md

     - The installer is not signed at the moment.
 Your operating system or your anti-virus package may warn you about this.
 1. After the installation, CogStat is available from the Start menu.

-(If you want to use CogStat in [Jupyter Notebook](Jupyter-Notebook) or if you want to use smaller installer by adding CogStat to your existing Python installation, see the instructions in the relevant section below.)
+(If you want to use CogStat in [Jupyter Notebook](Jupyter-Notebook) or if you want to use a smaller installer by adding CogStat to your existing Python installation, see the instructions in the relevant section below.)

 <!---
 1. Download and install your favorite Python distribution (e.g. [WinPython](https://winpython.github.io/) or [Anaconda](https://www.anaconda.com/))